Motorcycle trials: Sidecar trials

-As well as the traditional solo motorcycle trials, there is a form of the sport on 3 wheels known as Sidecar Trials consisting of a driver and a passenger.
+As well as the traditional solo motorcycle trials, there is a form of the sport on three wheels, known as sidecar trials, consisting of a driver and a passenger.
 The competition is run in the same way as a standard motorcycle trial with the only exception being additional ways to be given a score of 5.
 This involves the passenger, who will earn the competitor a 5 if any part of the passenger's body touches any terrain.
 The role of the passenger is to balance the sidecar and prevent the sidecar wheel from lifting which would cause the driver to restablise the outfit by using his foot (incurring a score of 1).

-Sidecar Trials is predominantly British, however there are events run in Europe and Australia.
-The British Championship is the highest level of competition, held over 10 rounds with 3 difficulty levels; Clubman, Intermediate & Expert, with the Expert class championship winner being named British Sidecar Trials Champion.
+Sidecar Trials is predominantly British; however, there are events run in Europe and Australia.
+The British Championship is the highest level of competition, held over 10 rounds with 3 difficulty levels: Clubman, Intermediate, and Expert, with the Expert class championship winner being named British Sidecar Trials Champion.